-“Cleveland, Columbus, and Cincinnati are rebuilding their urban cores to lure and retain young professionals," writes Christopher Bentley of
+“Cleveland, Columbus, and Cincinnati are rebuilding their urban cores to lure and retain young professionals," writes Christopher Bentley of The Architect's Newspaper

 .
 "These cities are pursuing development strategies that reflect the distinct character of each place.
 Is it the beginning of a Rust Belt rebound?”